5 Best practices to maximize your website performance | WisdomPlexus

 3. Reduce image size:

-Do not sacrifice with the quality!
-More than half of the websites page weight on a desktop computer is of images.
-You need to make sure that the pictures you are using are appropriately sized without compromising with the quality of the image.
+Do not sacrifice quality!
+More than half of the website’s page weight on a desktop computer is of images.
+You need to make sure that the pictures you are using are appropriately sized without compromising the quality of the image.
 You can also adopt new image formats to help reduce image weight by 20-50%.

 4. Reduce HTTP Request: